A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 \subsubsection{SoC radar dataset}

 \citet{caesar2020nuscenes} provided SoC radar dataset for machine learning.
 Five radars with one LiDAR and six cameras acquire urban autonomous driving data.
 Massive data quantity and annotations are appropriate for object detection and tracking.
-However, the driving data is provided apart from semantic labels, and this makes it hard to validate long-driving odometry methods.
+Traversal data is separate from semantic data, however, and this makes it hard to validate long-term odometry methods.

 \citet{schumann2021radarscenes} published another SoC radar dataset with four radars and one camera.
 Points from four radars and camera images are labeled for 11 road objects, and each data sequence has a single-place trajectory.
 Some of the sequences can be utilized for simple odometry; however, it is hard to test loop closure.
 The absence of IMU and LiDAR can be a disadvantage for practical odometry estimation.